 Get a free project closure document to help make the case that your project should be stopped!

-We might all recognise the zombie project, but what about the people leading projects?
-Does this sound like someone you know?
+We might all recognize the zombie project, but what about the people leading projects?

 - They do exactly what they are told without challenging anything